-School-based health care is a unique model of care in which access to health is provided where children and teens spend much of their time-at school!
-Memorial Hermann's school-based health program supports the primary medical, dental, and mental health needs of children and teenagers through 10 clinics located in diverse areas of Greater Houston.
+Health Centers for Schools is a unique model of care in which access to health is provided where children and teens spend much of their time-at school!
+Memorial Hermann's program supports the primary medical, dental, and mental health needs of children and teenagers through 9 clinics located in diverse areas of Greater Houston.
 Services offered include sick and injury care, general and sports physicals, immunizations, chronic care, mental health therapy, nutritional guidance, and navigation.
 Three mobile dental clinics rotate among the centers, providing restorative and preventive dental care and keeping kids on 6-month recall visits.
 Clinics operate year-round, even during the summer months and holidays when schools are closed, and care is provided regardless of insurance status or the ability to pay.

 Serving entire feeder patterns and touting academic as well as clinical outcomes, barriers to care including insurance, transportation and requiring working parents to take time off work for appointments, are removed through school partnerships and coordinated care.

 Students perform better when they show up for class healthy and ready to learn.
-Our school-based health centers ensure that pre-kindergartners through high schoolers can get flu shots, have annual physicals, have their teeth examined and eyes checked or speak to a mental health counselor in a safe, nurturing place-without the barriers that families too often face.
+Our health centers ensure that pre-kindergartners through high schoolers can get flu shots, have annual physicals, have their teeth examined and eyes checked or speak to a mental health counselor in a safe, nurturing place-without the barriers that families too often face.

 ER and Inpatient Navigation - Managing the use of inpatient and ER care, while promoting more preventive and primary care, community health workers (CHWs) assist patients with locating an appropriate/accessible medical home, access to medications and access to food and ensure they understand their health condition and next steps, all prior to discharge.
 These four steps, with follow-ups post-discharge, are the keys to reducing recidivism in the ERs and on the inpatient units.
+In FY 2022, a multi-visit, multi-disciplinary program was introduced into the emergency rooms.
+The Multi-Visit Patient (MVP) Program is a systematic process of identifying and mitigating the root causes of recurrent utilization for non-clinical purposes - homelessness, social isolation, hunger, and mental health.
+The focus is on emergency department patients not only across the Memorial Hermann System but shared with Harris Health and Methodist.
+Hospital teams serve as change agents and support the vision of the program.
+External partnerships include Houston Recovery Center, Council on Recover, and Coalition for the Homeless.